sgl-project/sglang/README.md

 </details>

 ## About
-SGLang is a fast serving framework for large language models and vision language models.
+SGLang is a fast-serving framework for large language models and vision language models.
 It makes your interaction with models faster and more controllable by co-designing the backend runtime and frontend language.
 The core features include: